Art Museum

 Friends, Chicago Galleries

-The John and Pam Finley Collection of African and Folk Art is the first exhibition at the University of Wyoming drawn from their collection
+The John and Pam Finley Collection of African and Folk Art is the first exhibition at the University of Wyoming drawn from their collection and will feature both West African and folk art objects, presented together in the spirit of the way they were collected.

 Images:

-Left: Mose Tolliver (American, 1919-2006), Man with a Walking Cane, n.d., acrylic on panel, 32 ½ x 17 ¾ inches.
+(Left) Mose Tolliver (American, 1919-2006), Man with a Walking Cane, n.d., acrylic on panel, 32 ½ x 17 ¾ inches.
 On Loan from The Finley Collection.
 T2011.12.158

-Right: Religious Figure (Asante people – Ghana), wood and glass beads, 14 ½ x 4 ¾ inches, on loan from the John and Pam Finley Collection of African and Folk Art, T2011.12.74
+(Right) Religious Figure (Asante people – Ghana), wood and glass beads, 14 ½ x 4 ¾ inches, on loan from the John and Pam Finley Collection of African and Folk Art, T2011.12.74

 Art Museum